-This Cannelloni recipe is 100% vegan (plant-based, egg-free, dairy-free), incredibly tasty, and can be made gluten-free.
+This vegan Cannelloni recipe (‘manicotti’ in the U.S.) is dairy-free, egg-free, incredibly tasty, and can be made gluten-free.
 Stuffed with homemade vegan ricotta, healthy spinach, and other simple ingredients that make this dish a perfect dinner.

 What Is Cannelloni?

 Cannelloni is traditionally made from fresh lasagna sheets which are stuffed and then rolled into a tube.
-They are often filled with meat (e.g. minced beef, sometimes chicken) and/or cheese.
+They are often filled with meat (e.g. minced beef, sometimes chicken), sometimes vegetables and cheese, and cooked in a tomato-bechamel sauce.

 Cannelloni vs Manicotti